-The next IPA Research Grant round will be announced soon.
+The 2021 IPA Research Grant round is now open

 The Research Committee of the IPA invites proposals for grants to support psychoanalytical research.
 The grants are intended to fund research with clear psychoanalytic significance.